 MICR 3940 Selected Topics in Creative Inquiry I 1-3 (1) Disciplinary and multidisciplinary group research projects with the goal of developing the student's ability to discover, analyze, and evaluate data.
-Departmental honors students must take at least six credits over a two-semester period with the same research advisor, write an honors thesis, and make a public presentation.
-These credits may include MICR 3940, MICR 4940 or both.
 Includes Honors sections.
 May be repeated for a maximum of 24 credits.
 Preq: Consent of instructor.